pubnub/c-core/CONTRIBUTING.md

 #### General coding guidelines for PRs

-For C, use C89 for code, but it's OK to use C11 libraries.
+For C, use C89 for code, but it's OK to use C11 libraries that use only C89 language features (say, `snprintf()`).

 For C++, use C++98 and offer convenience features for C++11 or higher "protected" by proper `#if __cplusplus` blocks.